maximecb/uvm/doc/design.md

 not much of a concern.
 The plan is to keep supporting the textual asm input format even when a binary image format becomes available.

+### The Event Loop

+UVM is an event-driven system where the host VM runs an event loop that calls functions in your program to handle various events.
+This is similar to the way JavaScript and nodejs work.
+You can register callbacks to handle events such as keyboard or mouse input, or to be triggered amount a certain amount of time.

+One advantage of this design is that there is no need to constantly poll for events, engage in busy waiting or implement your own event loop, which eliminates much boilerplate code.
+UVM calls you to handle an event, you handle the event, and then you return back to UVM when you are done If there are no more events to handle, UVM goes to sleep, and calls you for the next event.
+UVM has different opcodes, `ret` and `exit`, such that `ret` will return to the external event loop without terminating execution, whereas `exit` means the program is completely done running and wants to stop.

+In the case of C programs compiled with `ncc`, the `main()` function can act as an initialization function, register callbacks and return to the VM without exiting.
+To get a better idea of how this works, you can look at the [paint example](/ncc/examples/paint.c) program.

 ## Design Goals

 UVM is designed with the following goals in mind.